titaniumSumit/Play-with-PC/README.md

 # Play-VirusGame
 For PCs

-Seems like u are hacked 👾
+Seems like you are hacked 👾